narenkhatwani/narenkhatwaniblogs/content/blog/github-universe-blog/index.md

   - Campus Expert
 ---

+A huge thankyou to the folks at GitHub Education team.
+This wouldn't have been possible without the amazing Program Managers Juan Pa Flores, Matt Dyson, Ashwin Uppala and Luis Sanchez

 ## What is GitHub Universe 2023 ?
 GitHub Universe is the annual conference and event hosted by GitHub and a major event in the software development industry where GitHub showcases its latest features, updates, and announcements, as well as provides a platform for discussions and networking among developers, software engineers, project managers, and other professionals in the tech community.